beaussan/nx-release-tag-experiment/apps/my-app/README.md

 npx nx start my-app
 ```

 Now you'll need to pick a host to deploy it to.
+AAA

 ### DIY